Alex Bowman: Hendrick Motorsports (2016–2027)

-2023: Back injury and winless season

 Prior to the Daytona 500, Bowman signed a three-year extension to remain with HMS through 2026 with his sponsor Ally Financial signing a five-year extension with HMS as well.
 Bowman began the 2023 season with a fifth place finish at the 2023 Daytona 500.
 On March 15, the No. 48 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked one-hundred driver and owner points and ten playoff points.
 In addition, crew chief Blake Harris was suspended for four races and fined USD100,000.
 On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Harris' suspension but restoring the owner, driver, and playoff points.
 On April 6, the No. 48 was served an L1 penalty after alterations to the car's greenhouse were discovered during post-race inspection following the Richmond race; as a result, the team was docked sixty driver and owner points and five playoff points.
 In addition, interim crew chief Greg Ives was suspended for two races and fined USD75,000.
 On April 25, Bowman suffered a back injury from an accident during a sprint car race at West Burlington, Iowa.
 Josh Berry, who substituted for Chase Elliott earlier in the season, was announced as the relief driver of the No. 48 while Bowman recovered.
 Bowman returned to Charlotte Motor Speedway for the Coca-Cola 600 and finished twelfth.
 Also, Bowman announced that he will not race sprint cars to focus on NASCAR and said that he will have Jake Swanson to race for his sprint car team from now on.
 Due to the races he missed, combined with some poor finishes, Bowman failed to make the playoffs.
-Later that year one of his dogs, Roscoe died.